frankenbeans/MZ2SYNTH/README.md

 mz2synth a lot.
 Just remember to update it if you recompile!

-**NOTE:** User **scruss** has kindly provided good information for information for MACOS users.
+**NOTE:** User **scruss** has kindly provided good information for MACOS users.
 Herewith, a summary:

 If [Homebrew](https://brew.sh/)'s `gcc@13` package is not installed, the included binary fails.